Gangaa Jamunaa Saraswati

 Gangaa Jamunaa Saraswathi is 1988 Indian Hindi-language romantic action film directed by Manmohan Desai, produced by S. Ramanathan and starring Amitabh Bachchan as Ganga, Meenakshi Sheshadri as Jamuna, Jaya Prada as Saraswati.
 Supporting cast includes Mithun Chakraborty, Nirupa Roy, Amrish Puri.

 The movie was released on 23 December 1988 to excellent collections which subsequently dropped following negative reviews it received.
-India Today in January 1989 reported that by the second week collections in the Mumbai area were ranging between 28 and 40% resulting in the film being declared a box office disaster, despite being the 9th highest grossing film of 1988.
-It however performed financially well when in its reruns during the 90s but still generating a loss but the this time the loss percentage was less.
+India Today in January 1989 reported that by the second week collections in the Mumbai area were ranging between 28 and 40% resulting in the film being declared a box office disaster, despite being the 9th highest-grossing film of 1988.
+It however performed financially well when in its reruns during the 90s but still generating a loss but this time the loss percentage was less.

 Plot

 Thakur Hansraj is a greedy man who kills his brother-in-law, gets the signature of his sister Bharati on the property papers under a false pretext and takes control of her property.
 Bharati's son Ganga who has taken a pledge to avenge the wrong done to his family, becomes a truck driver.

 One day, a girl, Jamuna jumps into his truck to save herself from a goon.
 Ganga is forced to stop the truck due to a road block.
 When it starts raining, Ganga ends up going to a nearby lodge to take shelter, pretending he and Jamuna are a couple.
 The next day, when the goon returns to take Jamuna away forcibly, Ganga gets into a fight with him.
 Ganga is arrested for beating up the Thakur's son and jailed for two years.

 When he returns, the Thakur sends his aides to kill him.
 A blast takes place at the bridge and Jamuna falls into the river along with her child.
 Ganga saves his child but cannot find Jamuna.
 Jamuna, who loses her memory from the fall, ends up reaching the home of singer Shankar who recognizes her from a qawwali performance she had performed and falls in love with her.
 Ganga takes help from another woman, Saraswati to take care of his son and she ends up falling in love with him.

-The remainder of the movie deals with how Ganga and Jamuna reunite by the roles played by Saraswati and Shankar, and of course Ganga's mission to exact revenge on the Thakur uncle.
+The remainder of the movie deals with how Ganga and Jamuna reunite by the roles played by Saraswati and Shankar, and of course, Ganga's mission to exact revenge on his uncle.